TeneBrae93/defender_bypass_with_sliver/README.md

 - C2 listener port
 - Shellcode web server port

-This caused conflicts in labs like **HTB ProLabs** where you only have certain ports available.
+This caused conflicts in labs like **HTB ProLabs or some senario** where you only have certain ports available.

 ### The Solution
 This modified version adds a **`-w` (--webport)** argument, allowing you to:
-- ✅ Run your C2 listener on one port (e.g., port 80)
+-  Run your C2 listener on one port (e.g., port 80)
-- ✅ Host shellcode on a different port (e.g., port 443)
+-  Host shellcode on a different port (e.g., port 443)
-- ✅ Use whatever ports are available in your environment
+-  Use whatever ports are available in your environment

 ---

-## ⚠️ Legal Disclaimer
+##  Legal Disclaimer

 This tool is intended **exclusively for authorized security testing and educational purposes** in controlled environments such as:
 - HackTheBox ProLabs